ipspace/netlab/docs/labs/eos.md

 # Building an Arista EOS Vagrant Libvirt Box

+_Note:_ To download vEOS images easily, you can use the [eos-downloader](https://pypi.org/project/eos-downloader/) Python package.
+See the the above link for more details.

 Arista EOS is supported by the **netlab libvirt package** command.
 To build an Arista EOS box:

 * Create an empty directory on a Ubuntu machine with *libvirt* and *Vagrant*.